Hoi An Quang Nam, Vietnam Travel Guide

 Small steps at home contribute to a worry-free trip.

-A physical copy of your passport, visa, and insurance details, separate from your main documents, can prove invaluable.
+A paper copy of your passport, visa, and insurance details, separate from your main documents, can prove invaluable.

-Steps for a smooth transition upon reaching The City of lanterns.
+Steps for an easy transition upon reaching The City of lanterns.

 Proceed through immigration and visa stamping (if Visa on Arrival).